Military

 Libyan Navy - Modernization

-The navy has always been dependent on foreign sources for equipment, spare parts, and training.
+The navy under Gaddafi had always been dependent on foreign sources for equipment, spare parts, and training.
 In 1972 a British naval advisory mission that had assisted in the development of the Libyan navy since its founding was terminated.
 Training was shifted to Greece and to Egypt and later to the Soviet Union.
 The initial ship orders, placed with British yards, were for patrol boats and corvettes.
 The largest surface ship in the Libyan navy, a frigate of about 1,500 tons with a crew of 130, was ordered just before the 1969 coup and delivered in 1973.
 Later, high-speed patrol boats and corvettes equipped with surface-to-surface missiles were purchased from France, Italy, and the Soviet Union.
 Between 1976 and 1983, six Soviet Foxtrot-class submarines were delivered.
 Each required a crew of seventy-five; in addition, twelve Soviet advisers were reportedly assigned to each vessel.

-Over recent years, the Croatian shipyards are increasingly becoming home ports for the overhaul of Libyan war ships, and a place where new patrol ships, designed by the company Adria Mar from Zagreb, are being built for the Libyan navy.
+Over recent years, the Croatian shipyards were increasingly becoming home ports for the overhaul of Libyan war ships, and a place where new patrol ships, designed by the company Adria Mar from Zagreb, were being built for the Libyan navy.
 In March 2004, in a show of resoluteness to begin cooperation with Libya, the overhaul of the Libyan ship "Al Mukaid" was taken on, after several years of waiting due to strong external pressures and the fearfulness of the Croatian leaders.
 This is a scientific-research-rescue ship which was built in the Kraljevica shipyard in the 1970s, and is the sister ship of the "Faust Vrancic 2" of the Croatian navy.
 After virtually thirty years of sailing, the ship requires an overhaul, and that is best conducted in the same shipyard where the ship was built.
-After this small job, worth $7.5 million, new orders for ship overhauls in the amount of over $120 million are expected.
+After this small job, worth $7.5 million, new orders for ship overhauls in the amount of over $120 million were expected.

 From 2009 through 2001 Libya was to deliver another five rocket gunboats to Croatia for overhaul.
 The amphibious fleet was in a state of disrepair.
 Its role is uncertain in the current climate and unlikely to be a focus for new procurement action in the medium term.
 A full overhaul was undertaken for the two landing ships that Libya had forgotten and neglected.
 The landing ship at Kraljevica was in somewhat better condition, while the one in Trogir was already written off.
 Exactly after one year, repair works on Libyan Navy landing ship Ibn Haritha were completed in April 2009.
 For final testing of systems and newly installed MTU engines purpose, sea trials were held.
 After the repair works, the ship sailed at the maximum speed of 15.5 knots - the same as in 1975 when she was built.